dqve/tiny-python-scripts/Coffee Bot/README.md

 The previous Coffee Chatbot project featured an implementation of a Python chatbot for ordering one cup of coffee by leveraging recursive functions, user inputs, and print statements.
 Here that chatbot is taken to the next level by adding loops!

-We use Loops to add the following extra features
+We use Loops to add the following extra features such as:
   * Placing an order for multiple drinks